834772509/fatio/README.md

 # fatio

-A program for reading and writing FAT32/EXFAT file systems written by alive.
+A program for reading and writing FAT32/EXFAT file systems.

 ## command